ben-cassese/squishyplanet/docs/engine.rst

 The code itself is based heavily on `Agol, Luger, and Foreman-Mackey 2020 <https://ui.adsabs.harvard.edu/abs/2020AJ....159..123A/abstract>`_, and the documentation makes references to specific equations in that paper.
-Those going through this code are encouraged to review that paper and be familiar with the Green's basis tranformation used to convert 2D surface integrals to 1D line integrals.
+Those going through this code are encouraged to review that paper and be familiar with the Green's basis transformation used to convert 2D surface integrals to 1D line integrals.

 -----